lalagarali/portfolio/README.md

 Data literacy refers to the ability to read, understand, interpret, and use data effectively.

 **Data**: Raw facts, figures, or information collected for reference or analysis.
+ Data can be categorized into two groups:

+Structured data

+Unstructured data

 **Information**: